w3f/polkadot-wiki/docs/general/polkadot-direction.md

 ---
-id: polkadot-direction
 title: Polkadot Direction
-sidebar_label: Polkadot Direction
-description: Polkadot as a Decentralized and Secure Ubiquitous Computer.
+description: Learn about Polkadot's future direction as a decentralized, secure, and ubiquitous computing platform for Web3 applications.
-keywords: [polkadot vision, decentralization, ubiquitous computer, coretime, blockspace, cores]
-slug: ../polkadot-direction
 ---

 !!!info